mnek1t/Sport-Store_ASP_NET_CORE/step-4.md

     }
 }
 ```
-- To avoid duplicating code and content, create and add to the `Views/Order` folder a `_OrderTable.html` Partial View that displays a table without knowing which category of order it is dealing with the content shown below
+- To avoid duplicating code and content, create and add to the `Views/Order` folder a `_OrderTable.cshtml` Partial View that displays a table without knowing which category of order it is dealing with the content shown below

 ```
 @model (IQueryable<Order> Orders, string TableTitle, string ButtonLabel, string CallbackMethodName)